Bachelor of Accounting/Bachelor of Business - CQ91

 While studying this dual degree you have the freedom to tailor your studies to suit your individual needs and career goals.

-Enhance your employability by choosing to major in Financial Planning, Human Resources Management, Marketing, Property or Social Innovation.
+Enhance your employability by choosing to major in Financial Planning, Marketing, or Property.
 The additional knowledge gained through the completion of a dual degree equips you with skills that are highly sought after by employers.

 For information on the units, you could study as part of this course, visit the Handbook and select the "Course Structure" tab.